oferns/vsnet/VS.Mvc/DevGuide/DevGuide.md

 ### Philosophy

->"*Try to have a thought of your own; thinking is so important.*" - Lord Edmund Blackadder`
+> "*Try to have a thought of your own; thinking is so important.*" - Lord Edmund Blackadder`

 Sharing and defining development philosophy greatly eases the development friction for both new starters and colleagues alike.
 Each area of the guide will have a section explaining the philosophy behind it, as well as establishing conceptual guidelines for further development.
 Below are the commandments for the project overall.

->2.
-Security is a first-class citizen.
+> 2. Security is a first-class citizen.
->3.
-Documentation is .
+> 3. Documentation is .

->1.
-Keep it simple, stupid!
+> 1. Keep it simple, stupid!
 KISS.
->2.
-Dont repeat yourself.
+> 2. Dont repeat yourself.
->2.
-Security is a fist-class citizen.
+> 3. Security is a fist-class citizen.
->3.
-Testing is a first-class citizen.
+> 4. Testing is a first-class citizen.
->5.
-Performance is a first-class citizen.
+> 5. Performance is a first-class citizen.
->4.
-Documentation is a first-class citizen.
+> 6. Documentation is a first-class citizen.
->5.
-Less code is better, but not at the expense of readability.
+> 7. Less code is better, but not at the expense of readability.
->6.
-If it is relational data, store it in a relational store.
+> 8. If it is relational data, store it in a relational store.

 The following terms will be used to describe the architecture in this guide.